01101010110/AUTOSHOT/README.md

 - **Automatic Folder Creation**:
   - Automatically creates a folder named `screenshots` or adds to an existing folder in the directory where the app is run.
 - **Visual Countdown**:
-  - Before the screenshots begin, a 5 second countdown is displayed, giving you time to prepare.
+  - You are able to select the number of seconds for your countdown, giving you time to prepare.
 - **Pause and Stop Controls**:
   - Press `F8` to pause the screenshot capture.
   - Press `F9` to stop the app.